Bring the taste of the Caribbean home with this Jamaican Beef Patties recipe.

 - 1 tsp Turmeric

-- 1 tsp Garam Masala substitute with curry powder
+- 1 tsp Garam Masala substitute with any blend of curry powder

 - 1 tsp Salt